A machine learning route between band mapping and band structure: Band structure reconstruction

 Thereby, we obtain $\eta \propto \frac{\partial E}{\partial k_x} \Delta k_x$, which provide an order-of-magnitude estimate of $\eta$.
 The same lines of reasoning apply to the $k_y$ axis, for detector systems with relatively constant momentum resolution.
 As the grid spacing is the same in both $k_x$ and $k_y$ directions, a single $\eta$ is used for reconstructing each band in the case of WSe$_2$, but the best $\eta$ differs somewhat between energy bands due to their various amounts of dispersion and how they are connected to the neighboring bands (i.e. their environment), hence the range of $\eta$ as specified earlier.

 To demonstrate the process of hyperparameter tuning, we provide an example showing the reconstruction of the second valence band of WSe$_2$ (see Supplementary Fig. \ref{fig:hypertuning}), visualized in the top view of the reconstruction outcome and in the momentum path along high-symmetry lines of the projected Brillouin zone.
-The orange-framed subfigures represent the range of hyperparameter settings that yield a good reconstruction.
-In practice, the rule-of-thumb is that the choice of hyperparameters is more flexible for reconstructing more isolated bands or those with less number of crossings, and \textit{vice versa}. \end{enumerate}
+The orange-framed subfigures represent the range of hyperparameter settings that yield a good reconstruction, which represents a relatively broad acceptance range to yield a good reconstruction.
+Although this aspect is dependent on the data, in our experience, the hyperparameter tuning may be carried out in a semi-automated fashion guided by visualization and heuristics.
+Typically, 10-20 trials are sufficient to yield a good reconstruction, although a grid search may also be carried out for completeness.
+For a given dataset, the hyperparameters typically fall within a similar range, therefore, determining the range of hyperparameters need only be carried out once.
+The choice of hyperparameters is more flexible for reconstructing more isolated bands or those with fewer crossings, and \textit{vice versa}.
+The band-wise reconstruction and the computational efficiency of the algorithm also enable further parallelization in hyperparameter tuning by distributing the optimization tasks in a high-performance computing infrastructure. \end{enumerate}